joeluckett97/Emerald/README.md

 # Emerald

-Emerald is a stack-based esoteric programming language designed for simplicity and minimalism.
-It supports basic operations like arithmetic, string manipulation, and user input/output using a stack-based approach.
+Emerald is a stack-based programming language designed for simplicity.
+It's name is a play on the language Ruby, though it is not similar.

 | Instruction    | Description                                                                 |
 | -------------- | --------------------------------------------------------------------------- |